oauthstuff/draft-oauth-par/main.md

 The pushed authorization request endpoint shall be a RESTful API at the authorization server that accepts `x-www-form-urlencoded` POST requests.

 The endpoint accepts the parameters defined in [@!RFC6749] for the authorization endpoint as well as all applicable extensions defined for the authorization endpoint.
-Some examples of such extensions include PKCE [@RFC7636], Resource Indicators [@I-D.ietf-oauth-resource-indicators], and OpenID Connect [@OIDC].
+Some examples of such extensions include PKCE [@!RFC7636], Resource Indicators [@!I-D.ietf-oauth-resource-indicators], and OpenID Connect [@!OIDC].

 The rules for client authentication as defined in [@!RFC6749] for token endpoint requests, including the applicable authentication methods, apply for the pushed authorization request endpoint as well.
 If applicable, the `token_endpoint_auth_method` client metadata parameter indicates the registered authentication method for the client to use when making direct requests to the authorization server, including requests to the pushed authorization endpoint.